Fast Track to Sourdough

 Method: Put the flour, milk powder, salt, and sugar into a mixing bowl.
 Add the water and sourdough starter.
 Stir well.

 Mixing the ingredients The idea is to stir this until it is smooth, and to develop gluten in the dough through stirring.
 Gluten is a stringy protein that gives bread its structure.
 It is a major protein in wheat flour.
 The dough comes together as you stir it.
 The stirring process helps align the gluten.
 As you stir, you'll see strands begin to form.
 This stirring technique is used in many Italian breads, because Italian flours have a lot less protein than American flours.
-Stirring helps combine ingredients and get the dough ready for kneading.
+Stirring helps combine ingredients and, while this bread is NOT kneaded, it gets dough ready for kneading.
+(Or, you stir all doughs, you only knead some.
+Not this one.)

 The Rise Once the dough is well stirred, which should only take a few minutes, it's time to cover it and let rise until doubled in size.
 This should take about 45 minutes to an hour to an hour and a half, depending on your starter and the temperature in your kitchen.
 During this time, the rise will help further develop the gluten.